-As of December 31, 2023, holding company cash and cash equivalents amounted to \$6 million (December 31, 2022: \$15 million).
-We conduct substantially all of our operations through our subsidiaries.
+We conduct substantially all our operations through our subsidiaries.
 As such, the potential sources of liquidity to Enstar as a holding company consist of cashflows from our subsidiaries, including dividends, advances and loans, and interest income on loans to our subsidiaries.
-We have available credit loan facilities, and we have obtained funding through the issuance of senior notes and preferred shares.
-The holding company also guaranteed our Junior Subordinated Notes issued by one of our subsidiaries in prior years.
+We have available borrowing capacity under our revolving credit facilities, and we have obtained funding through the issuance of senior notes and preferred shares.
+The holding company also guarantees our Junior Subordinated Notes issued by one of our subsidiaries in prior years.

 In May 2023, we and certain of our subsidiaries, as borrowers and guarantors, amended and restated our existing revolving credit agreement, which we originally entered in August 2018.
 The amendment and restatement increased the total commitments under the revolving credit facility from \$600 million to \$800 million and extended the expiry date to May 30, 2028.
 We have the option to request additional commitments under the facility by up to an aggregate amount of \$200 million, which the existing lenders, in their discretion, or new lenders, may provide.
 Under the amended and restated facility, we may borrow revolving loans or request the issuance of syndicated or fronted letters of credit, in each case on a senior, unsecured basis, and pricing will continue to be based on a per annum rate comprising a reference rate determined based on the type of loan we borrow plus a margin based on our long term senior unsecured debt ratings.
-As of December 31, 2023, we had \$800 million of available unutilized capacity under this unsecured revolving credit agreement.
+As of December 31, 2024, we had \$800 million of available unutilized capacity under this unsecured revolving credit agreement.